MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepPrestartCheck.md

 # Set-CMTSStepPrestartCheck

 ## SYNOPSIS

-Configure the **Check Readiness** step in a task sequence, to verify that the target computer meets the specified deployment prerequisite conditions.
+Configure an instance of the **Check Readiness** task sequence step.

 ## SYNTAX